-individual for any purpose other than to promote or defeat a referendum.
-Further, no political party, committee, group, candidate or individual may accept any contribution or disbursement made to or on behalf of such individual or entity which is prohibited by Section 11.38."
+committee, group, candidate or individual may accept any contribution or disbursement made to or on behalf of such individual or entity which is prohibited by Section 11.38."
 Wis.
-State ANN. § 11.38(b).According to your request, the DPW originally entered into a five-year lease with the owner of the building property currently being used by the party as a headquarters.
+State ANN. § 11.38(b).

+According to your request, the DPW originally entered into a five-year lease with the owner of the building property currently being used by the party as a headquarters.
 This lease expired in 1997.
 Since then, the party has exercised the one-year option contained in the agreement each year to renew the lease.
+Currently, the DPW pays rent in the monthly amount of \$1.549.
+In August 22 and 23 phone conversation.

 Currently, the DPW pays rent in the monthly amount of \$1,549.
 In August 22 and 23 phone conversations with the Office of General Counsel, the Executive Director of DPW indicated that the current one-year lease period will expire on April 14, 2002 and that, because of its inconvenient location, it is unlikely that the DPW will purchase or remain in its current office facility.

-- (4) It will disburse the corporate funds deposited in such separate account(s) to purchase, renovate and construct a new headquarters, and pay off the remaining amount owed on its current lease at its existing headquarters. - (5) It will not use any corporate funds received for the purpose of influencing particular Federal, State, or local elections, or transfer such corporate funds to a bank account used to influence particular Federal, State, or local elections. - (6) It will not limit, other than on a voluntary basis, the amount of the corporate contributions, individually or collectively, to the building fund(s). - (7) It will not report the corporate contributions to the building fund(s), other than on a voluntary basis, to the Commission.

-The request also explains that DPW plans to apply the funds only for the purchase, renovation or construction of a new headquarters, and to pay-off the remaining amount owed on its current lease at its existing headquarters.
-It will not use the building fund to pay ongoing costs, such as property taxes and assessments.
+- 1 (1) It will solicit and accept corporate contributions designated for the building fund(s). - 2 (2) It will advise all potential corporate contributors that all corporate contributions will - 3 be used for the building fund(s). - 4 (3) It will establish a "separate segregated" bank account in which only corporate - 5 contributions designated for the building fund(s) will be deposited. - 6 (4) It will disburse the corporate funds deposited in such separate account(s) to purchase, - 7 renovate and construct a new headquarters, and pay off the remaining amount owed on its - 8 current lease at its existing headquarters. - 9 (5) It will not use any corporate funds received for the purpose of influencing particular - 10 Federal, State, or local elections, or transfer such corporate funds to a bank account used - to influence particular Federal, State, or local elections. - 12 (6) It will not limit, other than on a voluntary basis, the amount of the corporate - contributions, individually or collectively, to the building fund(s). - 14 (7) It will not report the corporate contributions to the building fund(s), other than on a - voluntary basis, to the Commission. - The request also explains that DPW plans to apply the funds only for the - purchase, renovation or construction of a new headquarters, and to pay-off the remaining - amount owed on its current lease at its existing headquarters.
+It will not use the building - fund to pay ongoing costs, such as property taxes and assessments. - The September 18 letter, provided by counsel, further indicates that the - 21 "DPW intends to use the building funds for the cost of the acquisition, construction, - or erection of a building for the party headquarters and for any necessary repairs - 23 and improvements to the building.
+This may include but is not limited to

-The September 18 letter, provided by counsel, further indicates that the "DPW intends to use the building funds for the cost of the acquisition, construction, or erection of a building for the party headquarters and for any necessary repairs and improvements to the building.
-This may include but is not limited to construction of a new roof, the installation of electrical and telephone wiring, plumbing and any expansion of the size of the building and the number of rooms within the building."
-Counsel's letter continues, "DPW intends to use building fund monies to hire an architect's services and a construction manager.
-DPW also intends to use funds from the building fund for the purchase of office machinery, equipment, furniture and fixtures and similar property."
-The letter states, however, that the DPW will not use building fund monies to pay for building maintenance, utility, office equipment expenses and other administrative expenses of the party headquarters.
+- construction of a new roof, the installation of electrical and telephone wiring, - 2 plumbing and any expansion of the size of the building and the number of rooms - 3 within the building."
+Counsel's letter continues, "DPW intends to use building fund - 4 monies to hire an architect's services and a construction manager.
+DPW also - 5 intends to use funds from the building fund for the purchase of office machinery, - 6 equipment, furniture and fixtures and similar property."
+The letter states, however, - 7 that the DPW will not use building fund monies to pay for building maintenance, - 8 utility, office equipment expenses and other administrative expenses of the party - 9 headquarters.